Counselling Philosophy

 No Talk Therapy

 No talk therapy is an approach for the treatment of children and adolescents who won't or can't respond to traditional, conversation-based therapy.
-Within an interpersonal and developmental framework, the goals of no-talk therapy
+Within an interpersonal and developmental framework, the goals of no-talk therapy are to provide someone to be close to, something to be proud of and

 to develop wonder.